Microsoft/MCW-Azure-Stack/README.md

 # Azure Stack

 This Microsoft Cloud Workshop contains two workshops, Azure Stack Migrate, and Azure Stack Operate.
-Scenarios and abstracts for each is provided below.
+Scenarios and abstracts for each are provided below.

-# Azure Stack Migrate
+# Azure Stack - Migrate

 Contoso Finance is one of the largest banks in the United States with a significant amount of their revenue coming from their residential mortgage business.
 As part of Contoso's shift to a cloud first strategy they are planning to migrate their loan web applications to a hybrid cloud solution.
 During the planning stages, Contoso realized they would not be able to retain their customer data in US based Azure regions due to corporate compliance policies and regulatory issues.
 They have selected Azure Stack as the deployment method to take advantage of Azure technologies while still maintaining compliance.
 In this workshop, you will help them design a migration strategy for moving one of their key workloads to Azure.